-Maurice Jarre, best known for his Oscar-winning association with David Lean in films such as Lawrence of Arabia (1962), Doctor Zhivago (1965) and A Passage to India (1984), died in his sleep on March 28 at his home in Malibu after a brief illness.
-Some reports claimed that Jarre had cancer.
-He was 84.
+Maurice Jarre, best known for his Oscar-winning association with David Lean in films such as Lawrence of Arabia (1962), Doctor Zhivago (1965) and A Passage to India (1984), died at age 84 on March 28 at his home in Malibu after a brief illness.

 Throughout his five-decade career in film and on television Jarre was nominated for nine Academy Awards, winning Oscars for the three aforementioned films with Lean.
 (Following Lawrence of Arabia, Lean only made three more films, all with Jarre as composer.
 Their other collaboration was Ryan’s Daughter in 1970.)